Mastering Typography in Web Design – Tips from an Atlanta Agency

 The What: Deciphering Font Types

-Before you dive deep into mastering typography, it’s beneficial to understand the diverse world of font types.
-They can be classified into a few categories:
+Before you dive deep into gaining knowledge of typography, it’s beneficial to recognize the various global of font kinds.
+They may be categorised into some categories:

-3. Script Fonts: Resembling cursive handwriting, these fonts, like Pacifico or Brush Script, add a personal touch and are often used for invitations or logos.
+- Script Fonts: Resembling cursive handwriting, these fonts, like Pacifico or Brush Script, upload a private contact and are frequently used for invitations or trademarks.

 Choosing the right font type is paramount.
 Consider the mood and message of your content.
 For instance, a financial website might opt for a trusted serif, while a tech startup might lean into a clean sans-serif.